Making sense of the world through paint and prose

 At what point does innovation become erosion?

-And at what point do we become the ghosts in the machine? -
+And at what point do we jsut become the ghosts in the machine?

-It is a quiet elegy for autonomy.
+I guess it’s is a quiet elegy for autonomy.
 A meditation on what happens when systems become so complex they forget the humans who built them.
+Or why they were built in the first place.

 When do we stop being subjects and start being signals?